Mahdi2912/Daily-Fun/daily_digest.md

 Riddle: Different lights do make me strange, thus into different sizes I will change.
 What am I?
 (Answer: I am the pupil of an eye)

+🧩 Riddle #2:
+Riddle: While exploring the wilds of Canada, Wild Man Dave was captured by hostile wood fairies.
+Brad, the powerful chief of the fairies told him he could make one final statement which would determine how he would die.
+If the statement he made was false, he would be boiled in water.
+If the statement were true, he would be fried in oil.
+Wild Man Dave found neither of this options too his liking, so he made a statement that got him out of this seemingly impossible situation.
+What is the one statement he could have made?
+(Answer: Wild Man Dave said: “You will boil me in water.”The fairies were faced with a dilemma.
+If they boil him in water, that would make his statement true, which means he should have been fried in oil.
+They can only fry him in oil if he makes a true statement, but if they do, it would make his final statement false.
+The fairies had no way our of their situation so they were forced to set Wild Man Dave free)